 Newborn Day / Night Confusion

 When your child was in the womb, movements during the day lulled her to sleep.
 When you rested at night, you may have noticed that she perked up.
 She may have started kicking or doing acrobatics when you nestled in bed for the night.
-Once your baby was born, she didn’t automatically know she was supposed to do precisely the opposite!
+When your baby was born, she didn’t automatically know she was supposed to do precisely the opposite!

 It takes a few days to several weeks for this to be sorted out, but it will get sorted out.
 Of course, this is tiring for us parents!

 Since babies sleep a lot, day and night, you may not notice this day/night confusion for a couple of weeks.
-At first, you will probably feel like you are feeding and change diapers around the clock.
-And, just when your exhaustion really starts to set in, you might start asking yourself when your newborn will start sleeping more at night than during the day.
+At first, you will probably feel like you are feeding and changing diapers around the clock.
+And, just when your exhaustion starts to set in, you might start asking yourself when your newborn will start sleeping more at night than during the day.

 If your baby is taking 3-4 or even 5-hour “naps” (eating in the middle and going back to sleep) but only sleeping 1-2 hours at a time at night, you know your baby is still mixing up days and nights.
 If your baby is more than 3-4 weeks old, be sure to download our free e-Book below to learn how to fix it.